zesanches/zesanches/README.md

 - 🔭 I’m currently working on front-end
-- 🌱 I’m currently learning about ReactJS and TypeScript
+- 🌱 I’m currently learning about ReactJS and JavaScript
 #### Email for contact: josemanoelmalassise@gmail.com

 <div>